Ace-c/Minimal-Arch-Installation/README.md

 ## Setup Internet -
 > [!NOTE]
-> If you're using Ethernet, skip this part & go to partionting step
+> If you're using Ethernet, skip this part & go to [Disk & Partionting](Ace-c/Linux-Troubleshooting) step
 >
 > Or, If you have a problem, connecting with ethernet run this cmd.
 Interface name could be diff, to check interface, run `ip link`
 > ```